-- Pressure to perform to meet rising expectations but with no increase in job satisfaction
+- Performance pressure to meet rising expectations, but without increasing job satisfaction

-- Pressure to work at optimum levels – all the time!
+- The pressure to work at an optimum level - all the time!

-Tip 2: Reduce job stress by taking care of yourself
+Tip 2: Reduce stress at work by taking care of yourself

-When stress at work interferes with your ability to perform in your job, manage your personal life, or adversely impacts your health, it’s time to take action.
-Start by paying attention to your physical and emotional health.
-When your own needs are taken care of, you’re stronger and more resilient to stress.
-The better you feel, the better equipped you’ll be to manage work stress without becoming overwhelmed.
+When stress at work affects your job performance, your private life, or your health, it is time to act.
+First, take care of your physical and emotional health.
+If you take care of your own needs, you will be stronger and more resilient to stress.
+The better you feel, the better equipped you will be to deal with work stress without being overwhelmed.

-Taking care of yourself doesn’t require a total lifestyle overhaul.
-Even small things can lift your mood, increase your energy, and make you feel like you're back in the driver's seat.
-Take things one step at a time, and as you make more positive lifestyle choices, you'll soon notice a reduction in your stress levels, both at home and at work.
+Taking care of yourself does not require a complete lifestyle overhaul.
+Even small things can lift your mood, boost your energy levels, and make you feel like you're back in the driver's seat.
+Go one step at a time, and if you make more positive lifestyle choices, you'll soon notice a reduction in your stress levels, both at home and at work.

 Make food choices that keep you going

-Low blood sugar can make you feel anxious and irritable, while eating too much can make you lethargic.
-Healthy eating can help you get through stressful work days.
-By eating small but frequent meals, you can help your body maintain an even level of blood sugar, keep your energy up, stay focused, and avoid mood swings.
+Low blood sugar can cause anxiety and irritability, while eating too much can make you lethargic.
+A healthy diet can help you get through stressful work days.
+By eating small but frequent meals, you can help your body maintain an even blood sugar level, maintain your energy levels, stay focused and avoid mood swings.

 Drink alcohol in moderation and avoid nicotine